Ambika-Patidar/practical_assignment/README.md

 * Database creation

-* Database initialization
-Create admin user from the seed files
+*Create admin user from the seed files